TheOdinProject/curriculum/html_css/forms/form-basics.md

   },
 ~~~

-Try changing the `name` attributes of some of the input fields in the form and then submitting again to see how form data in the response changes.
+Try changing the `name` attributes of some of the input fields in the form and removing the attribute entirely, then submit the form again to see how the form data in the response changes.

 **Using Form Controls Outside of Forms**